-Confidentiality of data relating to individual patients and visitors to a medical/health Web site, including your identity, is respected by this Web site.
+Confidentiality and privacy of data relating to individual patients and visitors to a medical/health Web site, including your identity, is respected by this Web site.
 The Web site owners undertake to honour or exceed the legal requirements of medical/health information privacy that apply in France.

 Code of confidentiality

 You can download the complete Confidentiality Notice by clicking here.